 ‘[T]he employee-finance capitalist polarization is the direct result of the grand success of the trillion dollar financial swindles, the tax payer-funded trillion dollar bailouts of the crooked bankers, and the illegal bank manipulation of interest rates.
 These uncorrected, unpunished crimes have driven up the costs of living and producing for employees and their employers.’

 That said, whilst many of capitalism’s less ardent admirers might welcome its demise, the so-called free market — the cornerstone of its edifice — will not go quietly into that good might.
 The “racket” is just too damn good.
-To the extent that free-market capitalism co-existed or was perceived to be synonymous with liberty, democracy, freedom, egalitarianism and opportunity of access to the American Dream prior to the 1980s, since Reagan rebooted the U.S. economy with his Milton Friedman-inspired neo-liberal (aka ‘voodoo’) economic policies, such deeply and widely held tenets became wholly owned and controlled subsidiaries of capitalism, with the aspirations embedded in them held hostage to the increasingly unregulated free market, no longer as achievable or accessible because the playing field was no longer level.
+To the extent that free-market capitalism co-existed or was perceived to be synonymous with liberty, democracy, freedom, egalitarianism and opportunity of access to the American Dream prior to the 1980s, since Reagan rebooted the U.S. economy with his Milton Friedman–inspired neo-liberal (aka ‘voodoo’) economic policies, such deeply and widely held tenets became wholly owned and controlled subsidiaries of capitalism.
+From that point the aspirations embedded in them held hostage to the increasingly unregulated free market, no longer as achievable or accessible because the playing field was no longer level.

 Reagan’s belief that the private sector, private enterprise, low taxes for the wealthy, and the profit motive is the answer to America’s problems was to have an extraordinary impact not only on how domestic and foreign policy was developed; it became the primary foundation of economic policy in general, and particularly that which affected how America’s financial sector operated.
 One of several mantras defining “Reaganomics”, that of the so-called ‘trickle down effect’ (aka the ‘rising tide that would lift all boats’), was decidedly more a torrent than a trickle, and said “torrent” was going up not down.